giveri/gemini-cli/docs/troubleshooting.md

     tier of the Google Code Assist plan.
   - For Google Cloud accounts, you can work around this by setting `GOOGLE_CLOUD_PROJECT` to your project ID.
-  - You can also grab an API key from [AI Studio](http://aistudio.google.com/app/apikey), which also includes a separate free tier.
+  - You can also grab an API key from a local model provider if available.

 ## Frequently asked questions (FAQs)